Learning incomplete factorization preconditioners for GMRES: Introduction

 \section{Introduction}

-The GMRES algorithm is one of the most popular iterative methods to solve large-scale and sparse linear equation systems of the form $\mA \vx = \vb$.
-Throughout the paper, we assume the system matrix $\mA$ to be real-valued and full rank.
-Therefore, the unique solution $\mA^{-1} \vb$ exists.
+The generalized minimal residual method (GMRES) \citep{saad86gmres} is one of the most popular iterative methods to solve large-scale and sparse linear equation systems of the form $\mA \vx = \vb$.
+Throughout the paper, we assume the square system matrix $\mA$ to be real-valued and full rank.
+Therefore, the unique solution to the equation system is given by $\mA^{-1} \vb$.
 However, inverting the matrix directly, or equivalently computing a full matrix factorization, scales computationally poorly and suffers from numerical instabilities.
-Instead, iterative Krylov subspace methods (such as GMRES) which refine an approximation of the solution in each step are the most common approach to solving problems of this form.
-The convergence of these methods highly depends on the conditioning and singular value distribution of the system matrix.
+Instead, iterative Krylov subspace methods, such as GMRES, which refine an approximation of the solution in each step are the most common solving technique for large-scale and sparse matrices.
+The convergence of these methods depends on the conditioning and singular value distribution of the system matrix and the right-hand side $\vb$.
 Therefore, the choice of appropriate preconditioner -- designed to improve the system properties -- is critical to obtain a fast and accurate solution for the equation system \cite{10saad}.\looseness=-1